Wildfire Smoke and Your Health

 How can I tell when smoke levels are dangerous?
 I don’t live near a monitor.

-- Gnerally, the worse the visibility, the worse the smoke.
-The Department of Environmental Quality uses visibility to help gauge wildfire smoke levels.
+- Generally, the worse the visibility, the worse the smoke.
+The New Mexico Department of Health uses visibility to help gauge wildfire smoke levels.
 Visibility chart

 How do I know if I’m being affected?